TransactionWorldAI/transactpay-prestashop/README.md

 ## 💳 Customer Payment Flow

-1. Customer chooses TransactionPay during checkout.
+1. Customer chooses Transactpay during checkout.
 2. They are redirected to a secure payment page (or pay inline).
 3. Upon completion, they return to your site.
 4. Order status is updated based on webhook confirmation.